Booroolong frog: Efforts

 The range of the Booroolong frog covers multiple protected areas, and while there has been some development of a management plan, further research, existing population protection, and habitat rehabilitation is necessary to prevent a further decline and eventual extinction.

-The NSW State government developed the National recovery plan for Booroolong Frog Litoria booroolongensis in 2012, and it was then adopted under Australia's EPBC Act.
-The plan will expire in 2022.
-It sets forth a multitude of conservation actions to prevent habitat loss and disturbance, respond to bushfires, and to prioritize the management of invasive species and disease.
+The NSW state government developed the national recovery plan for Litoria booroolongensis in 2012, and it was then adopted under Australia's EPBC Act.
+The plan expired in 2022.
+It sets forth a multitude of conservation actions to prevent habitat loss and disturbance, respond to bushfires, and to prioritise the management of invasive species and disease.

 The plans to prevent habitat disturbance involve using habitat modeling to identify essential population areas and ensure their protection while increasing breeding opportunities by maintaining the persistence of stream-flow.
-Many of the plans place a focus on reforming and setting limitations on human habitat intervention, such as by minimizing inappropriate usage of heavy machinery, ensuring quality road construction, and designating protection zones which encircle breeding sites.
+Many of the plans place a focus on reforming and setting limitations on human habitat intervention, such as by minimising inappropriate usage of heavy machinery, ensuring quality road construction, and designating protection zones which encircle breeding sites.
+Prevention of access to waterways by livestock is also an important conservation measure.
 In an effort to develop a better response to bushfires, plans include ensuring the protection of unburnt areas adjacent to areas impacted by the fire, as well as conducting surveys to establish a baseline of population response.
 To manage the impacts of invasive species, there are set-movements towards trout-stocking restriction/eradication as well as using fencing around the Booroolong frogs' habitats or other preventative measures.
-In efforts to minimize the spread of Bd, the recovery plan encourages a further investigation into the frogs' Bd resistance.
-The identified resistance mechanics would then have the potential to be utilized in selective breeding efforts, creating and releasing Bd-resistant frogs.
+In efforts to minimise the spread of Bd, the recovery plan encourages a further investigation into the frogs' Bd resistance.
+The identified resistance mechanics would then have the potential to be utilised in selective breeding efforts, creating and releasing Bd-resistant frogs.
 Additionally, protocols to prevent against the spread of Bd such as improved disease identification and adoption of enhanced hygiene practices would be set into place.

 Generally, the plan involves close monitoring of the Booroolong frogs, identification of threats, and adoption of captive breeding methods where possible.
 Following the expiry of the plan, however, there is no recommendation from the Committee to develop a new plan, as it was deemed to have no critical conservation advantage.